decentralized-identity/didcomm-messaging/scope.md

 As a list of buzz words, this may elicit nods rather than surprise.
 However, several items have deep ramifications.

-Taken together, *Secure* and *Private* require that the protocol be decentralized and maximally opaque to the surveillance economy.
+Taken together, *Secure* and *Private* require that the protocol be decentralized and maximally opaque to the surveillance economy. {I dont agree with this claim.
+Yes, security and privacy can be achieved with a decentralized approach.
+Security CAN be achieved in a centralized architecture, and (arguabily) so can privacy (depending on how you choose to define the term).
+However, by definition this is a communications layer atop a DID architecture so by definition it's decentralized.}

 *Interoperable* means that DIDComm should work across programming languages, blockchains, vendors, OS/platforms, networks, legal jurisdictions, geos, cryptographies, and hardware--as well as across time.
 That's quite a list.
 It means that DIDComm intends something more than just compatibility within any specific project; it aims to be a future-proof *lingua franca* of all self-sovereign interactions.